mangalisoQoshe/PE_Bootcamp/README.md

 4. Setup a CI/Cd pipeline

 ## Running the app
-- dont forget to create the database manually
 ```bash
     ./build.sh # build the backend Docker Image
     ./build.sh up -d # run the containers